garethjmsaunders/digital-code-style-guide/css.md

 CSS specificity can, among other things:

-* Limit your ability to extend your classes.
+* limit your ability to extend your classes;
-* Interfere with the cascade, how CSS inherits from parent rules.
+* interfere with the cascade, how CSS inherits from parent rules;
-* Make your code unnecessarily long and/or complex.
+* make your code unnecessarily long and/or complex;
-* Prevent code from working as expected when moved from one project to another.
+* prevent code from working as expected when moved from one project to another.

 All of these issues are greatly magnified when working on a larger project with a number of developers contributing code.